osm-nz/place-name-conflation/README.md

 - The list of place names is downloaded from the [NZGB](https://gazetteer.linz.govt.nz/gaz.csv)
 - An extract of the OpenStreetMap planet is downloaded (containing only Oceania & Antarctica)
-- The OpenStreetMap planet is compared with the gazetter's data, and any discrepancies are identified and categories
+- The OpenStreetMap planet is compared with the gazetteer, and any discrepancies are identified and categorized
 - The result of the conflation process is converted into a format that allows OpenStreetMap mappers to review each place using the same tools as the [LINZ-to-OSM address import](https://github.com/osm-nz/linz-address-import).

 # Setup